 The Four Sources of Ambiguity

-But the above examples illustrates only one o the four different types if ambitious situations you will face.
-These four types of ambiguous situations arise form four different sources:
+But the above examples illustrates only one of the four different types of ambiguous situations you will face.
+These four types of ambiguous situations arise from four different sources:

 1. Goal ambiguity